d2l-ai/d2l-en/chapter_convolutional-modern/index.md

 heading and perhaps develop your own architectures.
-For instance, batch normalization and residual connections described in this chapter have offered two popular ideas for training and designing deep models, both of which have since been applied to architectures beyond computer vision.
+For instance, batch normalization and residual connections described in this chapter have offered two popular ideas for training and designing deep models, both of which have since also been applied to architectures beyond computer vision.

 We begin our tour of modern CNNs with AlexNet :cite:`Krizhevsky.Sutskever.Hinton.2012`,